 The Treasury Department issued new proposed regulations for certificates of discharge of IRS tax liens today.
 The regulations are required to comply with the IRS Restructuring and Reform Act of 1998.

-Most significantly, this new proposed regulations add procedures for property owners who did not create the tax lien (i.e., persons who purchase property subject to IRS tax liens) to request that IRS tax liens be released.
+Most significantly, these new proposed regulations add procedures for property owners who did not create the tax lien (i.e., persons who purchase property subject to IRS tax liens) to request that IRS tax liens be released.
 Essentially the regulations allow this non-tax debtor owner to make a tax deposit or post a bond and it allows the IRS and the federal district courts to determine what happens to the deposit or bond.

 In 40 minutes, we'll teach you how to survive an IRS audit.